deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 ### Conclusions & Next Steps

 You can intrepret RBMs' output numbers as percentages.
-Every time the number in the reconstruct is *not zero*, that's a good indication the RBM learned the input.
+Every time the number in the reconstruction is *not zero*, that's a good indication the RBM learned the input.
 We'll have a better example later in the tutorials.
 To get another perspective on the mechanisms that make restricted Boltzmann machines tick, click [here](../understandingRBMs.html).

 Next, we'll show you how to implement a [deep-belief network](../deepbeliefnetwork.html), which is simply many restricted Boltzmann machines stacked on top of one another.